-Through asset-liability management (ALM) the match between assets and liabilities is optimized.
+Through ALM, the match between assets and liabilities is optimized.
 ALL aims at matching its liabilities in terms of cash flow and book yield as good as possible.
 This ALM perspective is thus aimed to mitigate interest rate risk.

 Since a major part of ALL products consists of unit-linked business, the vulnerability of ALL to the current low interest rate curve is finally relatively low.